 It should be noted that the Code does not seek to eradicate ragwort completely.
 It is important to remember that, where there is no threat to animal welfare, Common ragwort is a native species and makes an important contribution to the biodiversity of the countryside.

-How to get rid of Common Ragwort
+How to get rid of Ragwort

 Active control of Common ragwort is the only way to avoid the risk of ragwort poisoning.
 Control needs to be ongoing and, preferably, combined with good pasture management.
-Over-grazing and under-grazing creates open patches of land where ragwort can readily establish itself.
+Over-grazing and under-grazing create open patches of land where ragwort can readily establish itself.
 Ragwort will not establish where there is a dense vigorous grass sward.
 Such a pasture can be best achieved through controlled grazing and/or regular fertiliser applications.
 This encourages root development of grasses and makes a valuable contribution to preventing re-infestation.

 Cutting and stem removal at the early flowering stage reduces seed production but does not destroy the plant.
-It is acceptable in an emergency situation but is generally not recommended long-term as it encourages more vigorous re-growth.
+It is acceptable in an emergency but is generally not recommended long-term as it encourages more vigorous re-growth.
 Pulling or digging is a popular method of control but experts believe its effectiveness as anything other than an emergency short-term measure is severely limited.
 If carried out, this operation needs to be performed before flowering has completed and it is important to remove as much of the root as possible since ragwort can regenerate from its root fragments.
-All wilted and dead Ragwort from the pasture should be removed and burned.
+All wilted and dead ragwort from the pasture should be removed and burned.
 Always wear gloves when carrying out this operation.